-Alan Stephens, a Director and the former President and Chief Executive Officer of the Company, was a director of Weatherly International PLC ("Weatherly").
-On June 1, 2018, Weatherly announced that it had appointed an administrator in accordance with the UK Insolvency Act (1986) following a decision by Weatherly's principal lender to withdraw funding.
-Weatherly was dissolved in August 2021.
+Director Alan Stephens is a director of Weatherly International PLC ("Weatherly").
+On 1 June 2018, Weatherly announced that it had appointed an administrator in accordance with the UK Insolvency Act (1986) following a decision by Weatherly's principal lender to withdraw funding.
+Weatherly was dissolved on 24 August 2021.